DylanParenzee/learn_journ/README.md

 Today I learned and practiced;
 - Function Scope
 - The difference between block and lexical scope
-- how to apply nesting within funtions in order to give all child decendats of the function acesss to parent elements through lexical scope.
+- how to apply nesting within funtions in order to give all child decendants of the function acesss to parent elements through lexical scope.

 Lots more left in this module, the scope concept was not too hard to grasp.